Friday, 8 November 2024

 Overview: Build a console to help migrate more than 80k PDF document internal links.
 The client used a DFS SMB file share to hold index PDFs and multiple documents that needed to be moved to a SharePoint document library.

-Resolution: Below is the C# code I wrote to change the links in the VS code.
-The debugger was useful as there were many different types of links within the plethora of PDFs.
+Resolution: Below is the C# code I wrote to update the links in VS Code.
+The debugger was helpful because there were many different link types across the plethora of PDFs.

 C# Code